Franklin Richards (character): Attempt at a normal life

-Franklin's adventures with Power Pack gained him an enemy in the alien Zn'rx, and allies and friends in the Kymellian Whitemanes.
-Franklin was particularly close to the young Kofi Whitemane, who declared Franklin an honorary cousin in much the same way as the children of Power Pack had been adopted as honorary Whitemanes.
-Franklin also regarded the Power children and their parents as a sort of surrogate family — his association with them beginning at a time when he was feeling particularly distant from his parents at a time when they were living at Avengers Mansion.
-During this period Franklin also bonded emotionally with Avengers associate and manservant Edwin Jarvis, as Jarvis was his primary caretaker while Franklin stayed at the mansion.
-His friendship with the Power children also gave Franklin a taste of life among siblings, which the lonely Franklin would not experience until much later when his sister Valeria was born.

-The Richards and Power families became fast friends, though neither family's parents realized that any of the children other than Franklin were superpowered (though Susan and Reed discovered this later).
-Franklin even kept his membership of Power Pack a secret from his own parents: when he appeared before them in image form (see above) he would stick to ordinary clothes, only appearing in his Power Pack outfit before other heroes such as Kitty Pryde.

-Franklin even lived with the Power family for a time, when his parents decided that a superhero headquarters was a dangerous place for a child to live, and wanted Franklin to spend time in a "normal" family environment.
-He returned to his family when Power Pack temporarily left Earth for the Kymellian homeworld.
+Franklin lives with the Power family for a time when his parents decide that a superhero headquarters was a dangerous place for a child to live, and want Franklin to spend time in a "normal" family environment.
+He returns to his family when Power Pack temporarily left Earth for the Kymellian homeworld.

 Psi-Lord

-Franklin was later kidnapped by his time-traveling grandfather Nathaniel Richards, and replaced with his teenage counterpart, Psi-Lord, who had been raised by Nathaniel in a dimension outside of time.
-Franklin, as Psi-Lord, helped create the short-lived team known as Fantastic Force.
+Franklin is later kidnapped by his time-traveling grandfather Nathaniel Richards and replaced with his teenage counterpart, Psi-Lord, who had been raised by Nathaniel in a dimension outside of time.
+Franklin, as Psi-Lord, founds the team Fantastic Force.
 By tapping a stud hidden within the glove of his costume, Franklin was able to summon battle armor from a pocket dimension; it was designed specifically to siphon off the full measure of his powers.
 As such, Franklin's abilities at this time were limited to telepathy, precognition, and psionic energy blasts.

-Nathaniel eventually revealed that in another possible future timeline, Franklin Richards would, with Rachel Summers, father a terrible time-and dimension-traveling supervillain named Hyperstorm.
+Nathaniel eventually revealed that in another possible future timeline, Franklin Richards would, with Rachel Summers, father the villain Hyperstorm.
 In an effort to divert the attention of the Fantastic Four, Nathaniel traveled back to the precise point in time when Franklin was abducted by Nathaniel Richards and returned the child to his parents mere seconds after he was first kidnapped, thus rendering the Psi-Lord version of Franklin Richards obsolete in the Earth-616 timeline.